AminZibayi/react-extensible/README.md

 A React component; It represents an extension. `props`:

 1. `name`: is required, it links an extension to a registered extnInfo object.
-2. `fallback`: a component which will get rendered when the ErrorBoundary catches an error in its child component tree (the component that the extension renders); This fallback component receives a prop named `error` which contains the occurred error.
+2. `fallback`: a component which will get rendered when the ErrorBoundary catches an error in its child component tree (the component that the extension renders); This fallback component receives a prop named `error` which consists the occurred error.
 3. `props`: an object, these props will be passed to the component that the extension renders.
 4. `render`: a React component/element, the extension will render this component/element.
 5. `children`: a React component/element, The extension will *always* render this component/element, even if the extension is disabled.

-**Note:** props of Extension component override the relevant extnInfo object.
+**Note:** the props of the Extension component will override the relevant extnInfo object.

 ### Map